The Mission of the Arts and Humanities Division is to encourage and promote artistic expression and diversity in the City of Lawton.

 The Arts and Humanities Office, located on the west side of McMahon Memorial Auditorium, is led by Administrator Jason Poudrier and Deputy Administrator Andrea Mormon.
 Their staff includes Community Events & Outreach Coordinator Michell Rosario, Digital Media & Records Assistant Haley Moore, Theatrical Technical Coordinator Ashlin Penn, Maintenance Technician Broderick Jackson II, House Manager Stavis Morman and Maintenance Technician Manuel Smith Jr.

-We support the cultural endeavors of the City of Lawton as well as the arts and humanities industries in the area such as organizations, individuals, businesses, and other governmental agencies.
-Our division manages the McMahon Memorial Auditorium, manages the City of Lawton’s art collection, assists the various City of Lawton boards and trusts that foster the arts and humanities, and serves as the point of contact for Film, Music & Video Production Support.
+The Arts and Humanities Office supports the City of Lawton’s cultural endeavors and the arts and humanities industries in the area, such as organizations, individuals, businesses, and other governmental agencies.
+Our division manages the McMahon Memorial Auditorium, the City of Lawton’s art collection, assists the various City of Lawton boards and trusts that foster the arts and humanities, and serves as the point of contact for Film, Music & Video Production Support.

-We also provide outreach to individuals, organizations and businesses that support the arts and in Lawton including marketing/promotional support and consultation services that build capacity in program development, securing resources, community engagement and more.
+Our office also provides outreach to individuals, organizations, and businesses that support the arts in Lawton, including marketing/promotional support and consultation services that build capacity in program development, securing resources, community engagement, and more.

-For more information about arts and humanities events and programs happening in Lawton visit swokarts.com.
+For more information about arts and humanities events and programs happening in Lawton, visit our website swokarts.com.

 The Arts and Humanities Division is surveying residents about events and programs they would like to see presented in the community.
 Responses will inform our work to bring more amenities to our city.
 Complete our brief survey here.

-Projects by the Arts and Humanities Division and McMahon Memorial Auditorium are supported in part by the Oklahoma Arts Council, which receives support from the State of Oklahoma and the National Endowment for the Arts.
+Projects by the Arts and Humanities Division and McMahon Memorial Auditorium are supported partly by the Oklahoma Arts Council, which receives support from the State of Oklahoma and the National Endowment for the Arts.